Amortized Latent Steering: Low-Cost Alternative to Test-Time Optimization: Method

-\paragraph{Amortized Latent Steering} \textsc{ALS} collapses iterative test-time optimization into a single pre-computed vector.
-Offline, we generate model outputs from 1{,}000 GSM8K and 500 MATH-$500$ examples (disjoint from evaluation) and extract the final token hidden state $h_t$ at the penultimate layer for each generation, consistent with prior latent intervention work \citep{coco}.
-Pooling across outputs yields two distributions of $h_t$ (correct vs.\ incorrect).
-Correctness is determined by automatic answer verification against ground-truth, following \citet{latentseek}.
+\textsc{ALS} collapses iterative TTO into a single pre-computed steering vector.
+To compute the vector, we generate model outputs from 1,000 GSM8K \cite{gsm8k} and 500 MATH \cite{math500} examples (disjoint from evaluation) and extract $h_t$, the hidden state at token $t$, at the penultimate layer for each generation, consistent with prior latent intervention work \cite{coco}.

+We extract hidden states from the penultimate layer as this layer contains high-level semantic representations while remaining sufficiently close to the output to influence generation.
+We also explored injecting steering vectors at earlier and deeper layers.
+However, modifying hidden states outside the penultimate layer consistently caused attention mask mismatches in the \texttt{transformers} library due to residual connections expecting tensors with fixed shapes.
+This made evaluation unstable, so we restricted our analysis to the penultimate layer, which was both stable and semantically rich.

+The combination of outputs yields two distributions of $h_t$ (correct vs. incorrect).
+Correctness is determined by automatic answer verification against ground-truth, following LatentSeek.
 For JSON prompts, exact format validity is also required.
 The steering vector is defined as

 capturing the latent difference between successful and failed trajectories.